 - 1. Posters.
-College policy bans any posting of signs, notices, or posters without the permission of the Coordinator, Classrooms and Communications Operations or the Division of Student Formation. - 2.
+College policy bans any posting of signs, notices, or posters without the permission of the Division of Student Formation. - 2.
 Repairs.
 Needed repairs are to be reported in writing at the Front Desk in the Madison building. - 3.
 Pets/Animals.
 Pets/Animals of any type, with the exception of service dogs for students with disabilities, are prohibited for students in the residence life facility and on any Mercy College property, grounds and buildings. - 4.
 Christmas Lights.
 No lights are allowed in rooms, offices or lounge areas unless approved by the Vice President of Administrative Services.